gabriel-vasile/mimetype/README.md

 ```
 See the [runnable Go Playground examples](https://pkg.go.dev/github.com/gabriel-vasile/mimetype#pkg-overview).

+## Usage'
+Only use this as a last resort.
+Content type detection using magic numbers is slow,
+inaccurate, and non-standard.
+If the used protocol allows setting content type
+metadata, like HTTP and SMTP do, then use the standard headers.

 ## Structure
 **mimetype** uses an hierarchical structure to keep the MIME type detection logic.